sam-pazouki/React-CRUD/README.md

 Technologies Used
 Testing
 Contributing

 - Overview
 This project is a web application that allows users to perform CRUD operations on a list of books.
 It utilizes React for the frontend view layer, Redux for state management, and TypeScript for type safety.
 The application interacts with a mock API server using json-server for simulating backend operations.

-- Features
+- Features:
-View a list of books with pagination.
+- View a list of books with pagination.
-Add a new book.
+- Add a new book.
-Edit an existing book.
+- Edit an existing book.
-Delete a book.
+- Delete a book.
-Optimistic UI updates for a seamless user experience.
+- Optimistic UI updates for a seamless user experience.
-Error handling and feedback for API operations.
+- Error handling and feedback for API operations.
-Responsive design for various screen sizes.
+- Responsive design for various screen sizes.

 Installation